stardist/stardist/README.md

 ![](https://github.com/mpicbg-csbd/stardist/raw/master/images/example_steps.png)

+If you want to reload a trained model for prediction or to continue training, simply load it without a configuration file just like so:

+`model = StarDist2D(config=None, name="SameNameAsTrainned", basedir = "SameDirAsTrained")`

 ### Pretrained Models for 2D

 Currently we provide some pretrained models in 2D that might already be suitable for your images: